Codeshows/100DaysOfCode/anuajax/readme.md

 **Work**
 - [ ] Add some more features to my Warbler and Yelpcamp project
-- [ ] Make few more projects in JS and master JS.
+- [ ] Make few more projects in JS and master JS.(soc..Firebase and React)
 ---

 ## Timeline